 So to simplify: both partial dentures and complete dentures are removable.
 (The lines begin to blur a bit when we talk about implant dentures, but we’ll go over that in-depth below).

 This will all go away as you get accustomed to wearing your partial dentures.
 If any pain or discomfort continues, you should make an appointment to see your dentist again.

-An implant-supported denture can be supported by two or more dental implants, a denture is attached to the screws so it doesn’t slip from a place which makes it comfortable to wear
+An implant-supported denture is supported by two or more dental implants.
+A denture is attached to the screws so it does not slip from a place, this makes it comfortable to wear

 Implant-supported removable dentures, also called ‘implant-retained dentures’ are in some cases, the ideal way to replace a full set of missing teeth because false teeth can be uncomfortable, and occasionally slip from the place.
 They can also cause bone loss over time because they actually press down on the bones that originally supported your natural teeth.

 That’s where these implant-supported removable dentures come in.
 These can be fitted in the lower jaw with as few as two implants and in the upper jaw with four implants.
 The implants themselves, which are sort of like little screws, are normally made from titanium and are permanent so you don’t have to worry about taking them in and out.
 Your dentures, on the other hand, should be treated just like a normal denture, and removed at night and cleaned at least twice a day.